A newsletter for people who love reading—because life's too short for bad books.

 Award-winning book blogger, writer, bibliotherapist, library curator and reading retreat host.
 Total book bore.
 Prosecco fiend.

-Author of The Year of Living Danishly, How to Raise a Viking & Laura Clark Is Away from Her Desk (out July!).
+Author of The Year of Living Danishly, How to Raise a Viking, Laura Clark Is Away from Her Desk (pre order now).
 Writing about what makes a good life around the world.
 Ex Marie Claire & Guardian.
-Currently herding 3 small people & a new book about hope
+Currently herding 3 small people & new book about hope

 Author of No.1.
-Sunday Times Bestseller The List of Suspicious Things (out in the US December 2025).
-My second novel, The Barbecue at Number 9, is out in 2026
+Sunday Times Bestseller, and USA Today Bestseller, The List of Suspicious Things and Sunday Times bestseller The Barbecue at Number 9 (out in US in April 2027)

 You can find recent issues that have been published by The Literary Edit on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.